Extra resources never hurts!

 helping to remediate damage, making it “Like it never even happened,” for both commercial and

 residential customers.
 For more information on SERVPRO of Salem/Plaistow, please contact

 SERVPRO of Salem/Plaistow worked around the clock to remediate the problem, so that business could be restored as quickly and seamlessly as possible.
-We know that commercial mold infestations can cost a business thousands of dollars in productivity; it is always our goal to get you back up and running right away.
+This allowed the company to have little to no down time and kept productivity going.
+We know that commercial mold infestations can cost a business thousands of dollars in productivity; therefore it is always our goal to get you back up and running right away.